On Jan 16, 2013, I gave a talk on deploying Node.js with systemd, at the Belgian node.js User Group. Below is an annotated version of my slides.

 Node.js is a different story, it actually requires you to have a perpetually-running Node process.
 This means you have to: a) start it and b) make sure it keeps running.
 The upside is that we can do advanced things like websockets or long-running tasks.
 It’s one of the reasons people love Node.js.

 node on your server is a recipe for disaster.
-If it crashes (and at some point it will, node code is perfect), your service will be wiped of the internet.
+If it crashes (and at some point it will, no code is perfect), your service will be wiped of the internet.

 But what happens when your server reboots?
 Who starts the process monitor?